ncmpcpp/ncmpcpp/README.md

 ## ncmpcpp – featureful ncurses based MPD client inspired by ncmpc

+### Project status

+The project is officially in maintenance mode.
+I (Andrzej Rybczak) still use it daily, but it's feature complete for me and there is very limited time I have for tending to the issue tracker and open pull requests.

+No new, substantial features should be expected (at least from me).
+However, if there are any serious bugs or the project outright stops compiling because of new, incompatible versions of dependencies, it will be fixed.

 ### Main features:
 * tag editor
 * playlist editor